undeluro/tglens/README.md

 3. We need `Personal Chats` + `Private groups`(uncheck `Only my messages` there), so to speed up the process I recommend you check only them and uncheck media export.
 Then choose **JSON** format and export your chats.
 <img src="media/image.png" alt="export settings example" width="300">

-4. Wait for the export to complete
+4. Wait for the export to complete.

 ### Step 2: Clone the repo
 ```bash